jmbruel/netlify/content/home/teachings.md

  css_class = ""
 +++

-Note that most of my teaching materials is available here:
+Note that most of my teaching materials are available here:
 <a href="https://jmbruel.github.io/teaching/">https://jmbruel.github.io/teaching/</a>.